jstetich/Lake_Water_Quality/Derived_Data/Assemble_CB_Lakes_Data_3.md

 #### Simplify Data

-some of those names are awkward and long, so we shorten them up
+Some of those names are awkward and long, so we shorten them up.

 ``` r
 morpho_data <- morpho_data %>%